Eggeling-Lab-Microscope-Software/TRAIT2D/sphinx/source/csv_files.rst

 CSV Files
 =========

-``.csv`` is currently the only supported file format for data input using :meth:`iscat_lib.analysis.Track.from_file` or :meth:`iscat_lib.analysis.ListOfTracks.from_file`.
-Other file formats will have to be converted to a ``pandas.DataFrame`` first which can then be imported using :meth:`iscat_lib.analysis.Track.from_dataframe`.
+``.csv`` is currently the only supported file format for data input using :meth:`trait2d.analysis.Track.from_file` or :meth:`trait2d.analysis.ListOfTracks.from_file`.
+Other file formats will have to be converted to a ``pandas.DataFrame`` first which can then be imported using :meth:`trait2d.analysis.Track.from_dataframe`.

-.. note:: *Rudimentary* import form native Python dictionaries is supported through :meth:`iscat_lib.analysis.Track.from_dict`.
+.. note:: *Rudimentary* import form native Python dictionaries is supported through :meth:`trait2d.analysis.Track.from_dict`.
 It is the least flexible though, and thus *not* recommended.

 Below, the expected strucure of the ``.csv`` files is described.
 The same structure also applies to ``DataFrame`` objects used for data import.